fafik77/Auto-Merge-Lines-OCR/README.md

 <li>can gather files from subdirs</li>
 <li>can use wildcard to specify input files</li>
 <li>should work with UTF16 paths</li>
+<li>merges multiple lines that were separated by Wrap FitToSpace</li>

 <br>Command Line Arguments:<br>
   [1]: (string) input files wildcard like "\*.txt"<br>